Traap/nvim/README.md

 ### Linux Bash Installation

-I install or reset NeoVim using [resetNeoVim](https://github.com/Traap/dotfiles/blob/master/bin/resetNeoVim) which does the following.
+I install or reset NeoVim using [switchNeoVim](https://github.com/Traap/dotfiles/blob/master/bin/switchNeoVim) which does the following.

 1. Force removes these folders:
   1. ~/.cache/nvim
   2. ~/.config/nvim
   3. ~/.local/share/nvim
-  4. ~/git/neovim
-2. Clones and builds NeoVim
-3. Clones or updates this repository
-4. Creates ~/.config/nvim when needed.
+  3. ~/.local/state/nvim
-5. Establishes a symbolic link between ~/git/nvim and ~/.config/nvim
+2. Establishes a symbolic link between ~/git/nvim and ~/.config/nvim
 6. Starts nvim to load plugins.

 ### LunarVim Configuration
 This repository and [lvim](https://github.com/traap/lvim) are similar.
-I use LunarVim defualts where they make since to me and do not conflict too much with configurations done here.
+I use LunarVim defaults where they make since to me and do not conflict too much with configurations done here.